An Empirical Study to Understand How Students Use ChatGPT for Writing Essays: Abstract

 \section{Abstract}

-As large language models (LLMs) advance and become widespread, students increasingly turn to systems like ChatGPT for assistance with writing tasks.
-Educators are concerned with students' usage of ChatGPT beyond cheating; using ChatGPT may reduce their critical engagement with writing, hindering students' learning processes.
-The negative or positive impact of using LLM-powered tools for writing will depend on how students use them; however, how students use ChatGPT remains largely unknown, resulting in a limited understanding of its impact on learning.
-To better understand how students use these tools, we conducted an online study (n=$70$) where students were given an essay-writing task using a custom platform we developed to capture the queries they made to ChatGPT.
-To characterize their ChatGPT usage, we categorized each of the queries students made to ChatGPT.
-We then analyzed the relationship between ChatGPT usage and a variety of other metrics, including students' self-perception, attitudes towards AI, and the resulting essay itself.
-We found that factors such as gender, race, and perceived self-efficacy can help predict different AI usage patterns.
-Additionally, we found that different usage patterns were associated with varying levels of enjoyment and perceived ownership over the essay.
-The results of this study contribute to discussions about how writing education should incorporate generative AI-powered tools in the classroom.
+As large language models (LLMs) become widespread, students increasingly turn to systems like ChatGPT for writing tasks.
+Educators worry that this reliance may reduce critical engagement with writing and hinder students' learning processes.
+Although datasets exist on students’ use of LLMs for writing, how they functionally use ChatGPT in detail---and how this usage shapes their writing and perceptions---remains underexplored.
+We conducted an online study (n=77) in which students wrote an essay using an in-house ChatGPT we developed to capture their queries.
+Through qualitative analysis, we identified the types of assistance students sought and presented patterns of use, ranging from asking for opinions on a topic to delegating the entire writing task to ChatGPT.
+We also found that students' writing self-efficacy influenced their querying patterns and that levels of ownership and creativity varied depending on how they used ChatGPT.
+This study contributes empirical data to ongoing discussions about how writing education should incorporate or regulate LLM-powered tools.